mazhar1419/Basic-Inventory-POS-System/README.md

 Damages by product

-If product not selected → show all
+Show all if product not selected

 📁 Project Structure
 resources/